Overwhelmed hospitals: Tragic stories of people who died of COVID-19 in the cold as told by relatives

 Barrera then recounted their struggles of finding a hospital to admit him into the emergency room.

-At 3 a.m. of March 28, they finally got the father into the emergency room of South Superhighway Medical Center in Parañaque City.
+At 3 a.m. on March 28, they finally got the father into the emergency room of South Superhighway Medical Center in Parañaque City.

 The hospital’s intensive care unit, however, was already full.